Nancy Edell: Rug Hooking

-When Edell arrived in Nova Scotia in 1980, rug hooking was a deep part of Nova Scotian folk-culture since the 1850s, but it had not yet found a place within fine art.
+When Edell arrived in Nova Scotia in 1980, rug hooking had formed part of Nova Scotian folk-culture since the 1850s, but it had not yet found a place within fine art.
 Her move to Nova Scotia signaled a pivotal turn in her work; she started to incorporate the medium of rug hooking into her work, creating a unique visual style.
 Edell's work with this medium mixes the traditional practices of rug hooking with controversial themes such as feminism, sexuality, and death.
 She used the narrative possibilities of this medium to express a dream-like quality with art historical references, sensuality, journeys and wit.
 "Using found wool rag (used clothing) and a traditional method of shrinking, she began to construct images that spoke of enclosed interior (indoor) spaces as related to the gender issue.
 She explores a socially-constructed gender that is developed through the use of myth (often Assyrian) and stereotype".
 Rug hooking and other domestic and often textile-based crafts, like quilting, knitting, sewing, and embroidery are often associated with the 'feminine arts'.
 Because of this association with femininity and the domestic, they were devalued within the male-dominated hierarchy of art.
 Edell, along with artists like Joyce Wieland, Kate Walker, Eva Hesse, Jackie Winsor, and Miriam Schapiro pushed the boundaries between craft and art in the 1960-80s.
 They argued the distinction between craft and art was a gendered one.

 "Mat hooking aligned Edell with feminist artists of the time who were incorporating folk and craft elements into their fine art practices.
 It was a choice that established a gender position from which she developed the feminist utopia depicted in her Art Nuns rug-hooking series.
 With its scenes of a community of celibate women artists devoted to the creation and exploration of art, Art Nuns illustrates Edell's shift to a woman-centered vision.
 In the 1990s her hooked-rug works grew beyond the familiar format of the enclosed border which was typical of her earlier work.
-Edell’s final body of work has been described as cataclysmic and urgent, depicting pathological processes, micro-organisms and systems of medicine and biology — a response to the terminal cancer that would eventually take her life."
+Edell's final body of work has been described as cataclysmic and urgent, depicting pathological processes, micro-organisms and systems of medicine and biology — a response to the terminal cancer that would eventually take her life."As a printmaker, Edell began to incorporate prints into her rugs and painting in the late 1990s in works such as Syncoryne Mirabilis, 2004.
+She combines textiles, collage, painting, and carving techniques and styles to provoke rich imagery intertwined with her self expression and themes.